BetterWayElectronics/secure-wireguard-implementation/README.md

 ### Password-free Entry (Linux) ###

-Should you want to do the key generation from Linux and login from Linux the following steps must be done.
-This can be done either on the server or on your own Linux machine.
-After the step of modifying the SSH configuration you generate the key pair by running the `ssh-keygen --t rsa` command.
-From here you will be prompted where to save the private key, the default of which is acceptable but I suggest saving the file name as `authorized_keys`.
-Enter no password (ultimately your choice).
+So you want to generate the public and private key for SSH within Linux?
+Well!
+Either from within the server or on a client Linux machine you must generate the key pair.
+This is done by running `ssh-keygen -t rsa` it will then prompt you for a filename, keep the default of `id_rsa`.
+If you want to go password-free then simply don't enter one and continue.
-It will then prompt you where to save the public key, again the default is sufficient.
-You then need to ensure that the private key is stored on your client machine and the public key is stored on the server pursuant to the previous steps in the `/home/username/.ssh` folders -- moving the files can be achieved through SCP much like with PuTTY.
-Change the permission of the id_rsa file with `chmod id_rsa 700`.
-You can then access the server with `ssh SERVERIP -p SSHPORT`.
+It will then generate the private key and the public key, `id_rsa.pub`.
+Now you have to move this public key to the server, this can be done much like the earlier examples with SCP.
+Move the key to the directory `home/username/.ssh/` and rename it to `authorized_keys`.
+Now change its permissions with `chmod 700 authorized_keys`.

+Back on the client machine do the same process and move the `id_rsa` into the same folder and change it to the same permission.
+Now if you've installed knocking, then knock the server, but if you havent simply access the server with `ssh -vvv username@SERVERIP -p SSHPORT`.
+The `-vvv` will show you any issues you may encounter and will help diagnose any connection issues.
+If all went well you will have a prompt for the server as the user you logged in as, without a password!

 ### Port Knocking ###